The Adventure Zone: Origins & Balance (2014–2017)

-Experimental arcs and Amnesty (2017–2019)
+Experimental arcs & Amnesty (2017–2019)

-Following the conclusion of the Balance campaign, the McElroys decided to work on smaller "experimental arcs", a set of shorter campaigns using other systems, in order to give themselves time to develop their next overarching storyline.
-Three experimental arcs were aired from October 2017 to March 2018.
-These included Clint's Commitment arc (played with the Fate system), Griffin's Amnesty arc, and Travis' Dust arc (both played using Powered by the Apocalypse).
-Each of these arcs takes place in their own game worlds separate from those explored in the other campaigns.
-With the conclusion of these experimental arcs, the McElroys announced that Season 2 of "The Adventure Zone" would continue the story introduced in Amnesty, and that it would become the next full campaign.
+Following the conclusion of the Balance campaign in August 2017, the McElroys decided to work on smaller "experimental arcs", a set of shorter campaigns using other systems, in order to give themselves time to develop their next overarching storyline.
+Three experimental arcs were aired from October 2017 to March 2018, with the show temporarily moving to a weekly schedule to get to a full second campaign more quickly.
+These experimental arcs included Clint's Commitment arc (played with the Fate system), Griffin's Amnesty arc, and the first four episodes of Travis's Dust arc (both played using Powered by the Apocalypse).
+Each of these arcs takes place in their own game worlds separate from those explored in the other campaigns, though elements have crossed over since.

-Griffin McElroy again took on the role of game master (called a "Keeper" in the system).
+With the conclusion of these experimental arcs, the McElroys announced that Amnesty would be "Season 2".
+Griffin McElroy again took on the role of game master (called a "Keeper" in the system) as they returned to the Amnesty setting for a further 31 episodes.
 While the arc was inspired by monster of the week shows such as Buffy the Vampire Slayer and Supernatural, Griffin stated that the arc is mostly based on the Persona game series.
 To replicate the less connected nature of the former's 1990s setting, Kepler is situated in West Virginia's section of the National Radio Quiet Zone.
 Hal Lublin provides a guest voice in two episodes.
 The campaign ended after 36 episodes on September 23, 2019.

 When performing live, the McElroy family continued to predominantly use the Balance setting in this period, though two Amnesty live shows, The Ballad of Bigfoot and Amnesty Halloween Special, released on October 17, 2019, and November 12, 2020, respectively.
 Additional episodes of The "The Adventure Zone" Zone were released at the start and conclusion of the main run of Amnesty.